Musical-Neutron/gc-gmics/README.md

   The full list of available properties is provided in `Property dictionary`.

 - **Plotting**
-  - `individual_panels` specifies whether individual figure
-  panels will be created and saved as independent figures alongside the combined one.
+  - `individual_panels` specifies whether figure panels will also be created and saved as independent figures alongside the main ones.
   Default: `False`.

 ### 2.3 Visualisation